beling/book-pl/src/ch16-02-message-passing.md

 parts of a calculation and send the parts to one thread that aggregates the results.

-First, in Listing 16-6, we’ll create a channel but not do anything with it.
+First, in listing 16-6, we’ll create a channel but not do anything with it.
 Note that this won’t compile yet because Rust can’t tell what type of values we want to send over the channel.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust,ignore,does_not_compile
 {{#rustdoc_include ../listings/ch16-fearless-concurrency/listing-16-06/src/main.rs}}